 Resident aliens are generally treated the same as U.S. citizens with respect to federal estate and gift tax.
 Before the Tax and Miscellaneous Revenue Act of 1988 (TAMRA), U.S. citizens and residents were allowed a deduction for U.S. estate and gift tax purposes for the value of property gifted to a spouse or passing from a decedent to his or her surviving spouse, regardless of the spouse's citizenship.
 However, Congress was concerned about the ability of a noncitizen spouse to leave the U.S. taxing jurisdiction after having received property from a decedent for which a U.S. marital deduction was claimed, so that U.S. estate tax would never be paid on that property.
-In order to address this problem, it enacted in TAMRA Code section 2056(d)(1), which disallows the estate tax marital deduction for property in excess of a decedent unless such property passes to the surviving spouse in a qualified domestic trust (QDOT).
+In order to address this problem, it enacted in TAMRA Code section 2056(d)(1), which disallows the estate tax marital deduction for property in excess of a decedent's estate tax applicable exclusion amount passing to the noncitizen spouse of a decedent unless such property passes to the surviving spouse in a qualified domestic trust (QDOT).
 TAMRA also added a new Code section 2523(i), which provides that gifts to a spouse who is not a citizen at the date of gift are subject to U.S. gift tax to the extent such gifts exceed \$100,000 per year (plus COLA).